AUSTRALIAN MARINE ENGINE DRIVER GRADE 3 TRAINING COURSE

 The combination theory and practical course incorporates both design, operation and maintenance knowledge of main propulsion and ancillary equipment, auxiliary systems, extra-low voltage electrical systems, work health and safety, marine environmental legislation compliance and sustainability.

-REQUIREMENTS FOR THE (MARINE ENGINE DRIVER GRADE 3 NC) CERTIFICATE II:
+REQUIREMENTS FOR THE ISSUE OF THE FINAL AMSA CERTIFICATE OF COMPETENCY (MARINE ENGINE DRIVER GRADE 3 NEAR COASTAL):

 Currently, there are no entry requirements set by the AMSA for this particular course, however, we do recommend equivalent proficiency in maths and English to a year 10 level.
 Each student is required to undertake a prescribed Language, Literacy and Numeracy Assessment (LLN).

-- HLTAID003 certificate of competency Provide first aid
+- HLTAID003 statement of attainment Provide first aid;

 The qualifying sea service must be completed while performing any of the following duties: general purpose hand; Coxswain Grade 1 NC or Coxswain Grade 2 NC certificate; assistant to an engine driver, to a chief engineer or to a second engineer.